ElsaLopez133/edhoc-psk-formal-analysis/models/README.md

 #### Identity Protection in ProVerif

-We use diff-equivalence to prove anonymity and (weak) linkability.
+We use diff-equivalence to prove anonymity and unlinkability.
 Intuitively, two process are equivalent if they cannot be distinguished by the attacker.

 To generate the equivalence model: